-- A right of public access for hunting, fishing and transitory passive recreation. - The landowner ability to decide on certain recreational activities, including camping, bicycling, horseback riding, trapping, snowmobiling and motorized wheeled vehicles. - The BRCF shall be owned by an eligible entity defined under the Community Forest Program, if ever conveyed by SELT to another entity. - The BRCF shall be managed consistent with the USFS Community Forest Program. - If the BRCF is sold or converted to a non-forest use inconsistent with the Community Forest Program then SELT or the current landowner is to pay the USFS the amount equal to the current appraised value of the parcel or the sale price, whichever is greater.
+- A right of public access for hunting, fishing and transitory passive recreation. - The landowner ability to decide on certain recreational activities, including camping, bicycling, horseback riding, trapping, snowmobiling and motorized wheeled vehicles.
+(Note the conservation easement does not allow motorized vehicles, with exceptions for snowmobiles and land management activities and emergency rescues) - The BRCF shall be owned by an eligible entity defined under the Community Forest Program, if ever conveyed by SELT to another entity. - The BRCF shall be managed consistent with the USFS Community Forest Program. - If the BRCF is sold or converted to a non-forest use inconsistent with the Community Forest Program then SELT or the current landowner is to pay the USFS the amount equal to the current appraised value of the parcel or the sale price, whichever is greater.
 Further, neither SELT nor the landowner would be eligible for Community Forest grants.